 Based on my own experience of over two decades of visiting Hmong villages in Laos and Thailand – in the provinces of Mae Hong Son, Vientiane, Xiengkhouang, Bolikhamsai, and Luang Namtha – plus the research done by Rob Clarke, plus the evidence from China, it’s fair to say there really is no Hmong tradition of cultivating drug-type cannabis.
 Same goes for every other ‘hilltribe’ ethnicity in Laos.

-Speaking with ethnic Lao men around Bolikhamsai who do cultivate ganja – commercially or for themselves to smoke and use in dishes – I was told that Hmong ‘don’t have the technique‘ for ganja.
-A point missed by many aficionados is that raising a field of good ganja involves not just having the right seeds but good terroir and also the know-how (timing, spacing, roguing, and so on).
+Speaking with ethnic Lao men around Bolikhamsai who do cultivate ganja – commercially or for themselves to smoke and use in dishes – I was told that Hmong *don’t have the technique* for ganja.
+A point missed by many aficionados is that raising a field of good ganja involves not just having the right seeds but good terroir and also the know-how (timing, spacing, roguing, feeding, and so on).

 Anyway, westerners on trips to Southeast Asia are likely to keep getting their facts in a twist on this one for a good while longer yet.
-Everybody loves a wizened pipe-toking Oriental oldster photo…. still… right?
+Because everybody loves a wizened pipe-toking Oriental oldster photo…. still… right?